-If you already have a makeup desk, or have limited space, or aren't permanently situated in your living space (for example---you may be living in a dorm or an apartment with friends), then a table top mirror is the way to go.
+If you already have a makeup desk, or have limited space, or aren't permanently situated in your living space (for example—you may be living in a dorm or an apartment with friends), then a table top mirror is probably the way to go.
 If you're fairly situated and you're able to do some light construction (or have someone who can help you), a mounted wall mirror is pretty fantastic.
-And if you're about to leave everything behind and travel the world (or if you're just going on a business trip or a vacation), you're looking for a travel mirror.
+And if you're about to leave everything behind and travel the world (or if you're just going on a business trip or a vacation), you may be looking for a travel mirror.

 Features and Considerations

-Lighted makeup mirrors usually come with a couple of different features you need to consider.
+Lighted makeup mirrors usually come with a couple of different features you may want to consider.
 Here are the features you're most likely to come across, along with some information about each feature that'll help you decide on the right mirror for you.

 Magnification of Mirrors

-If you look at products online, you'll often see that there's a feature that's listed as "1x/5x/10x" or something like that.
+If you look any type of makeup mirror, you'll often see that there's a feature that's listed as "1x/5x/10x" or something like that.
 They're usually talking about the magnification of the mirror.
-A 1x mirror is what you're used to seeing---a mirror that reflects your image at 1x.
+A 1x mirror is what you're used to seeing—a mirror that reflects your image at 1x.
 A 3x mirror will magnify your image three times, a 5x will magnify your image five times, and so on.

 Magnification is useful for a couple of different reasons.
 If you're applying makeup that requires a steady hand and some precision (such as eyeliner), having a close-up of what you're doing can be very helpful.
 If you're apply foundation or concealer, a magnifying mirror can show you how the colors meld together.
-And if you're plucking your eyebrows, magnification can be REALLY helpful so you don't blind yourself.
+And if you're plucking your eyebrows, magnification can be really helpful, because eyebrows can be a delicate job.

 So, what's the right magnification for you?
 It actually depends on what kind of mirror you're looking at.
 Here's how it plays out:

-- Every mirror should come with 1x magnification.
-You'll need that as a baseline, so don't buy a mirror that doesn't have 1x magnification (note: most mirrors have 1x magnification, but always check just to be sure).
+- It helps to have 1x magnification as a baseline, so it's a good idea make sure your mirror features it.
+Most mirrors do have 1x magnification, but always check just to be sure.